WPHL-TV

-WPHL-TV (channel 17) is a television station in Philadelphia, Pennsylvania, United States, serving as the local outlet for The CW.
+WPHL-TV (channel 17), branded as PHL17, is a television station in Philadelphia, Pennsylvania, United States, serving as the local outlet for The CW.
 The station also maintains a secondary affiliation with MyNetworkTV.
-Owned and operated by The CW's majority owner, Nexstar Media Group, WPHL-TV has studios in the Wynnefield section of West Philadelphia and broadcasts itself and WUVP-DT (channel 65), the area's Univision station, from a tower in the antenna farm at Roxborough.
+Owned and operated by The CW's parent company, Nexstar Media Group, WPHL-TV maintains studios in the Wynnefield section of West Philadelphia and broadcasts itself and WUVP-DT (channel 65), the area's Univision station, from a tower in the antenna farm at Roxborough.

 The first incarnation of channel 17 was a low-profile religious station, WPCA-TV, which started broadcasting July 17, 1960.
 It was founded by Percy Crawford's Young People's Church of the Air.
 Crawford died months after starting the station, and it went off the air August 1, 1962.
 It was purchased by a group led by Aaron Katz and relaunched as WPHL-TV on September 12, 1965.
 WPHL-TV was one of three independent stations, all on the ultra high frequency (UHF) band, to start in Philadelphia that year, competing with channel 29 (now WTXF-TV) and the original channel 48 (WKBS-TV).
 The station was merged into the U.S. Communications group, owned by American Viscose Corporation, in 1967 alongside construction permits held by Daniel H. Overmyer; WPHL-TV was the most successful station in the group and the only one not threatened with closure.
 Channel 17 was a sports broadcaster from the start, airing Philadelphia 76ers basketball from 1965 to 1972 and Philadelphia Phillies baseball from 1971 to 1982.